beancount/smart_importer/README.rst

     class SmartMyBankImporter(MyImporter):
         pass

+In the above example, ``SmartMyBankImporter`` has been decorated with ``@PredictPostings`` and thus employs machine learnign to predict missing second postings.

 Note that the decorators can be applied to either an importer class, as shown above, or its extract method.
 The result is the same in both cases.
+See `Applying the Decorators <docs/Applying_the_Decorators.rst>`__ for a description of various ways how the decorators can be applied to importers.

 Specifying Training Data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The `smart_importer` decorators must be fed with training data in order to be effective.
+The ``smart_importer`` decorators must be fed with training data in order to be effective.

-Training data can be provided directly as an argument ``trainging_data`` to the decorators:
+Training data can be provided directly as an argument ``training_data`` to the decorators:

 .. code:: python